ajhayden/TechnicalInterviewCourse/Unit_06_Dictionaries/README.md

 ## More on Hash Tables
 - Store key/value pairs
-- Commonly used because of their speed
+- Commonly used because of their speed (note the constant Big O for access, insertion, and deletion)
 - When to use
-    - *Map values*
+    - When the words "map values" are in a prompt
     - Keeping track of counts
     - Tracking differences between arrays and strings